gambitproject/gambit/doc/tools.ipa.rst

    Prints a help message listing the available options.

+.. cmdoption:: -n

+   Randomly generate the specified number of perturbation vectors.

 .. cmdoption:: -q

    Suppresses printing of the banner at program launch.

+.. cmdoption:: -s

+   Specifies a file containing a list of starting points for the algorithm.
+The format of the file is comma-separated values, one mixed strategy profile per line, in the same format used for output of equilibria (excluding the initial NE tag).

 Computing an equilibrium of :download:`e02.nfg <../contrib/games/e02.nfg>`,